isomerpages/bca-buildsg/_education-and-programmes/Professionals.md

 <p><a href="#professional-top" rel="noopener noreferrer nofollow" target="_self">Back to Top</a></p>
 <hr>
 <h4 id="professional-accredit">Accreditation Programmes</h4>
-<p>You have amassed knowledge and skills in the sector but wondering what’s
+<p>Wondering what’s next in your career?
+Take your knowledge and skills in the sector to the next level with these wide range of accreditation schemes.</p>
-next in your career?
-You may consider the accreditation schemes for built environment professionals ranging across various expertise areas.
-Through these schemes, you are able to:</p>
+<p> Through these schemes, you are able to:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Validate your skills and competencies as these schemes are industry-recognised